-- · Get paid a fixed rate for a set term - Fixed rates are higher than regular savings - Receive higher rates by selecting a longer term - Dividends may be deposited monthly into your checking or savings account - A wide range of terms available (from 6 months to 5 years) - No setup or maintenance fees - Early withdrawals subject to penalty - \$500 minimum deposit to open
+- Get paid a fixed rate for a set term - Fixed rates are higher than regular savings - · Receive higher rates by selecting a longer term - Dividends may be deposited monthly into your checking or savings account - A wide range of terms available (from 6 months to 5 years) - No setup or maintenance fees - Early withdrawals subject to penalty - \$500 minimum deposit to open

 ABOUT INDIVIDUAL RETIREMENT ACCOUNTS (IRA) - A Traditional IRA allows individuals to save before-tax dollars.
 Money is then taxed when it is withdrawn.
-A ROTH IRA is funded with after-tax dollars, and the individual pays no taxes on the principal, earnings, dividends, or interest when the funds are withdrawn at retirement.
+A ROTH IRA is funded with after-tax dollars and the individual pays no taxes on the principal, earnings, dividends, or interest when the funds are withdrawn at retirement.

 - Start saving now

-- Tax-advantaged savings for retirement
+- · Tax-advantaged savings for retirement

 - No setup fees

 - No monthly or annual maintenance fees

 - Rollover 401K funds

 - Flexible term certificates from 6 months to 5 years

 - Ability to make monthly contributions

 - Payroll deduction available

 - Traditional and Roth IRA options

-SAVINGS ACCOUNT (SA) - Choose this account if you're just starting and have no money yet.
+SAVINGS ACCOUNT (SA) - Choose this account if you're just starting and have no money saved yet.
 You are able to withdraw money easily.

 INVESTMENTS - Once you're able to establish savings, investments could be a good option.
+Consult a financial advisor about what type of investments are right for you.